urssivar/codex/guide/copulas.md

      --it's warm to me \ I'm warm--

 ::: warning
 Yes, 2SG.PRS is the same as PST.
-Wouldn't it be nice to have it ==да== instead?
-I don't like it either, but that's what we have.
+Wouldn't it be nice to have it ==да== instead? _Sigh_, that's what we have.
 :::

 ### Not to Be